Self-similar real trees defined as fixed-points and their geometric properties

 \subsection{Random self-similar recursive triangulations of the disk}

 The processes $\sZ$ and $\sH$ arise in the problem of random recursive decompositions of the disk by non-crossing chords \cite{legalcu,BrSu2013a}.
-They encode the trees that are the planar dual of the limit triangulation in the same sense that the Brownian continuum random tree is the dual of the limit uniform triangulation of the disk studied by Aldous \cite{al94circle,al94}.
+They encode the trees that are the planar dual of the limit triangulation in the same sense that the Brownian CRT is the dual of the limit uniform triangulation of the disk studied by Aldous \cite{al94circle,al94}.
 We now proceed to the precise definitions.

-The unit disk $\sD:=\{z\in \C: |z|\le 1\}$ is decomposed at discrete time steps as follows: At time $n=1$, a chord is inserted connecting two uniformly chosen points on the boundary $\partial\sD$.
+The unit disk $\sD:=\{x\in \R^2: \|x\|\le 1\}$ is decomposed at discrete time steps as follows: At time $n=1$, a chord is inserted connecting two uniformly chosen points on the boundary $\partial\sD$.
 Then, given the configuration at time $n$, at time $n+1$ : pick two independent points on the circle $\partial\sD$ uniformly at random; add the chord connecting them if it does not intersect any previously inserted chord, otherwise reject the points and continue.
 This procedure yields an increasing sequence of non-intersecting chords $(L_n)_{n\ge 1}$, also called a lamination.
 For each $n\ge 1$, $\sD\setminus L_n$ consists of a finite number of connected components, and by $T_n$, we denote the discrete tree which is planar dual to the decomposition (nodes correspond to connected components, and two nodes are adjacent if the corresponding connected components share a chord).
-The tree $T_n$ is rooted at the node corresponding to a fragment containing a fixed-point on the circle, say $1$.
+The tree $T_n$ is rooted at the node corresponding to a fragment containing a fixed point on the circle, say $(1,0)$.
 (See Figure~\ref{fig:lam-dual}).
-It has been proved in \cite{BrSu2013a} that $T_n$ suitably rescaled converges almost surely towards a limit tree encoded by a certain random process which satisfies a fixed-point equation of type \eqref{fix:X}.
+It has been proved in \cite{BrSu2013a} that $T_n$ suitably rescaled converges almost surely towards a limit tree encoded by a certain random process which satisfies a fixed point equation of type \eqref{fix:X}.
 More precisely, for $\beta:=(\sqrt {17}-3)/2$, with respect to the Gromov--Hausdorff distance and as $n \to \infty$, we have

 for the unique random excursion $\sZ$ satisfying \eqref{eqZ} with $\E{\sZ(\xi)} = \kappa > 0$, where $\kappa$ denotes a scaling constant whose value is irrelevant in the present context.
 (It is given in Theorem 3 in \cite{BrSu2013a}.)